-2. Proposed third party access framework
+2. Third party access regime

-The proposed design of a light handed third party access regime in the NWIS is based on the objectives and design criteria as described in section 2.1 below.
-It has taken into account the findings of previous studies, responses by stakeholders to the Issues Paper, the Minister for Energy's (Minister) recent final decision on the Alinta Energy's coverage application, the current Access Code requirements and consultation with stakeholders.
+The proposed design of a light handed third party access regime in the NWIS is based on the objectives and design criteria as described in Section 2.1 below.
+It has taken into account the findings of previous studies, responses by stakeholders to the Issues Paper and Design Consultation Paper, the Minister's recent final decision on Alinta Energy's coverage application, the current Access Code requirements and consultation with stakeholders.

-The Public Utilities Office is proposing a light handed third party access regime that takes, as a starting point, the access regime as set out in the National Gas Rules under the National Gas Law scheme relating to access to non-scheme pipelines.3
+The Public Utilities Office is proposing a light handed third party access regime that is largely based on the access regime as set out in the National Gas Rules under the National Gas Law scheme relating to access to non-scheme pipelines.6

-The proposed third party access framework includes:
+The proposed third party access regime includes: